 The box is covered with funky Halloween patterned papers to create a backdrop for the altered chipboard.

 Spider Webs with steel luxe paint create a base to add seasonal embellishments to.

 The focal point for this arrangement is additional webs and Star Flourishes with fall colored leaves, black roses and sparkly picks.

 Inside the box is a great embossed chandelier with a party animal skeleton.

-Okay that’s all for me.
-Wishing all of you a happy and productive day with lots of time to be creative : ) G
+I hope enjoy a happy and productive day and find some time to be creative : ) G

 Hi all it’s Ginny here : ) I’m overwhelmed by the number of requests I received for a tutorial for the bows I tied for mine and my BFF Heather’s blog hop projects.
 So great to get that kind of feedback : ) I had another tutorial lined up….but since I love all you RRR Peeps I’ll jump this one to the front of the list!
 I will warn you in advance….there are a lot of pictures here….but the bows are so easy to tie that you’ll be doing them in your sleep.
 I’ll also say that we are in the midst of several home improvement projects before my sons graduation….so a manicure was out of the question. lol.